-Department nominations due TBA (typically mid to late March), please send all material as a PDF to firstname.lastname@example.org.
+Department nominations due March 20th, please send all material as a PDF to firstname.lastname@example.org.
 Each department may submit one nomination.

 The Hugh Hampton Young Memorial Fund Fellowship has always been slightly different than OGE’s other internal fellowship opportunities in both its selection process and focus.
 As a stipulation of the award, recipients are selected by an external selection committee comprised of former Hugh Hampton Young Fellowship recipients and individuals with a solid interest in MIT’s community.
 Candidates selected for the second round of review are then interviewed by members of this committee before they make their final decisions.